oauth-wg/oauth-selective-disclosure-jwt/main.md

 # Introduction {#Introduction}

+The JSON-based claims in a signed JSON Web Token (JWT) [@!RFC7519] document are secured against modification using JSON Web Signature (JWS) [@!RFC7515] digital signatures.
+A consumer
-The JSON-based content of signed JSON Web Token documents as defined in [@!RFC7515] is secured against modification using digital signatures.
-A consumer of a JWT document that has checked the document's signature can safely assume that the contents of the document have not been modified.
-However, anyone receiving a JWT can read all contents of the document.
+of a signed JWT document that has checked the document's signature can safely assume that the contents of the document have not been modified.
+However, anyone receiving an unencrypted JWT can read all of the claims and likewise, anyone with the decryption key receiving an encrypted JWT can also read all of the claims.

 A common use case is that the signed document represents a user's identity credential, created by an issuer.
 The issuer includes the user's public key or a